top of page

 A Community Effort

 We're truly in this together.
-This project is a partnership between Friends of Miller Bay, Great Peninsula Conservancy, and Kitsap Parks Department - and has also been approved by The Suquamish Tribe.
+This project was a partnership between Friends of Miller Bay, Great Peninsula Conservancy, and Kitsap Parks Department - and has also been approved by The Suquamish Tribe.

 This Is Critical Watershed And Habitat.